Your guide to doing business in Poland

 See you later Na razie

-In Poland employees are taxed on any income earned if they have lived there for at least 183 consecutive days during the tax year.
-All earnings resulting from employment are taxable and this includes in-kind benefit earnings as well as cash remuneration.
+Employees are taxed on any income earned if they have lived in the country for at least 183 consecutive days during the tax year.